The ultimate guide on how to find the right therapist for you

 With California, MFTs are the most common type of counselors in private practice.
 You can learn more about California MFT’s through one of the state’s most popular organizations, CAMFT which helps support its more than 32,000 members and educate the overall community.
 We have many CAMFT therapists in the reflect network.

-Mental Health Counselor or Professional Clinical Counselor (LPCC)
+Licensed Mental Health Counselor or Professional Clinical Counselor (LPCC)

 Mental health counselors are among the most common types of therapists nationwide, although they are less common in California than Marriage and Family Therapists.
 Their education and training are on par with MFTs; they are trained to work with individuals, families, and groups.
 Also known in some areas as a Professional Counselor or Licensed Professional Clinical Counselor (LPCC).